apache/openserverless/README.md

 Download the multipass installer from [here](https://multipass.run/download/windows) and run the installer.
 Pick Hyperv in preference, VirtualBox as an alternative.

-- Alternative options are available [here](https://multipass.run/install)
+- Alternative installation options are available [here](https://multipass.run/install)

 ## Setup a development VM using multipass